 A Master Service Agreement or MSA contract is an agreement between a service provider and its customer.
 Master Service Agreements can vary depending on the customer type, nature of the services provided, industry involved, and other variables.

-Basically, an MSA agreement is a contract between two or more parties that signifies the terms and conditions that will govern all current and future activities and responsibilities.
+Basically, an MSA agreement is a contract between two or more parties that signifies the terms and conditions that will govern all current and future course of activities and responsibilities.
 By employing an MSA businesses can ensure the speed of ratification of future agreements.
 MSAs create a quality framework for contracts that acts as a foundation for all future business activity.

 Types of agreements MSAs can govern